Skip to main content

 Use httpx for Web Clients #

-The httpx package supersedes requests.
+The httpx package completely supersedes requests.
 It supports HTTP/2 and async, which are not available with requests.

 Avoid using urllib.request from the Python standard library.
 It was designed as a low-level library, and lacks the features of requests and httpx.